-The parties may be able to agree on what research is Common research. needed and may decide to conduct that research jointly.
+Common research.
+The parties may be able to agree on what research is needed and may decide to conduct that research jointly.
 For example, the Mining Task Force of the National Coal Policy Project needed to conduct research before the Project could reach an agreement.497 Two staff members, one representing the environmentalists and one representing industry, conducted research, developed proposed findings of fact, and drafted a report.498 The report was based on observation, discussions, and literature review.
 The Task Force discussed the report at its meeting, revised it accordingly, and conducted new research as needed.
 The Task Force as a whole conducted on-site research by examining various mines.
 When there was disagreement about the facts, the Task Force resolved the question on the basis of the best current

 ^{491.} Id.
 It would be very difficult to hold these sessions in public because each party could reasonably fear having some suggestion or observation attributed to it in a way that would make it difficult to disown in the future.
-Moreover, without an agreement to hold the exchange confidential, a party might disown in the lattice.
-Moreover, while we arget enter to not the exchange confidential, a party high fear that its suggestion would be perceived as a fixed position.
+Moreover, without an agreement to hold the exchange confidential, a party might fear that its suggestion would be perceived as a fixed position.
 Finally, the parties might fear revealing confidential information or positions if the sessions were public.
 These possibilities would hamper the whole process, which is designed to enhance the generation and free exchange of thoughts and ideas.
 Thus, these brainstorming sessions should probably remain confidential.

-492...Id. at 62.
+^{492.} Id. at 62.
 Ridicule or criticism of one party's suggestions would probably chill its willingness to explore creative ideas and would foster adversarial relationships.

-^{493.} Id.
+^{493.
+1}d.
 Fisher and Ury further suggest that the groups' ideas be written on a paper or chalkboard.
 In that way, the group would coalesce and focus on solving the problems confronting it.
 Thus, the members would avoid confronting each other.
-Id. at 64.
+1d. at 64.